Last Call for Fortnite Refunds: Parents Can Still File a Claim

 While the Federal Trade Commission (FTC) issued the first round of Fortnite refunds in December 2024, players or their parents or guardians have until July 9 to apply for a refund.

-Why is Fortnite paying out refunds?
+Why is Fortnite paying refunds?

-According to the FTC, Epic Games, the maker of the Fortnite game, allegedly used dark patterns, which are design tricks intended to fool players into making unwanted in-app purchases.
+According to the FTC, Epic Games, maker of the Fortnite game, allegedly used dark patterns, which are design tricks intended to fool players into making unwanted in-app purchases.

 Sign up for Kiplinger’s Free E-Newsletters